Sophisticated Investors: Harming Fintech Lending Platforms?

 Recent times have observed commercial entrenchment of the online lending platforms within erstwhile secure positions of the banking institution by strategizing the networking initiatives with investors who are willing to back them so.

-Insider knowledge portrays disbursement of less than 100 Cr of disbursement an annum for the P2P platforms whose magnitude falters before INR 2 Lakh Cr disbursement achieved by NBFC’s.
-The difference in the magnitude often reflects and dictates the enthusiasm of the investors and the reality which is reflecting in the investment as their approach is not bearish, but not quite bullish as well.
+Insider knowledge portrays disbursement of less than 100 Cr of disbursement an annum for the P2P platforms whose magnitude falters before INR 2 Lakh Cr disbursement achieved by NBFCs.
+The difference in the magnitude often reflects and dictates the enthusiasm of the investors and the reality which is reflected in the investment as their approach is not bearish, but not quite bullish as well.

 Most P2P platforms are at the seed investment stages and are fast losing steam in spite of the newer socio-economic trend of loans inferring heavy consumerism which ranges from purchasing high-end gadgets or fulfilling the modern-day goals as dictated by the pop culture.

-Such issues become important to address against the popularity and appeal of such website, lest it becomes a contest to prove the best methods to avails such loans and reducing the effectiveness of value provided to the consumer through the digitisation of such service.
+Such issues become important to address against the popularity and appeal of such websites, lest it becomes a contest to prove the best methods to avail such loans and reduce the effectiveness of value provided to the consumer through the digitization of such services.